Anthony Veneziano Named Texas League Pitcher of the Week

 - Anthony Veneziano Named Texas League Pitcher of the Week - Northwest Arkansas Naturals

-- Drillers and Wind Surge Resume Propeller Series at ONEOK Field - Tulsa Drillers

-- Wichita Wind Surge Continues Tornado Relief Support - Wichita Wind Surge
+- Veneziano Deals Again as Naturals Take Series Opener Over Travelers - Northwest Arkansas Naturals

-- Walston Pitches Sod Poodles to Series Win - Amarillo Sod Poodles
+- Early Runs Enough in 6-2 Win to Open Series - Amarillo Sod Poodles

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.